 My husband, on the other hand, wasn’t as lucky.

-In his neck of the words, interracial dating was practically unheard of, and dating black was considered a step down.
+He was a blond haired, blue-eyed country boy with a slight drawl and a good nature.
+In his neck of the words, interracial dating was practically unheard of and dating “black” was considered a step down.

-Despite this, he pursued cheerleader type blonds, but never felt satisfied in his relationships with them.
+Despite this, he pursued cheerleader type blonds although never felt satisfied in his relationships with them.

 He realized that he didn’t have to apologize for his likes and dislikes and that he was only hurting himself by denying his true passions.
 This enabled him to no longer fear the stigma of dating “outside his race.”